-Regardless of whether or not you are interested in finding biological relatives, we have a number of tools that can provide you with information about your genetic ancestry.
+Regardless of whether or not you are interested in finding biological relatives, we have a number of features that can provide you with information about your genetic ancestry.

 23andMe can give you a glimpse at your biological parents' DNA simply by showing you your own.
 Your parents each passed half of their own DNA onto you, so your genetic composition reflects theirs.

-Our health and traits reports include Genetic Health Risk**, Carrier Status** reports, Wellness reports, and Traits reports.
-Our Genetic Health Risk reports tell you if you have genetic variants associated with an increased risk of developing certain health conditions.
-Our Carrier Status** reports tell you about variants that may not affect your health, but could affect the health of your future family.
+Our health and traits reports include Health Predisposition*, Carrier Status* reports, Wellness reports, and Traits reports.
+Our Health Predisposition reports help you learn how your genetics can influence your chances for certain diseases.
+Our Carrier Status reports tell you about variants that may not affect your health, but could affect the health of your future family.
 Our Wellness reports can help you make more informed choices that may relate to healthy living.
 Our Traits reports are a fun way to explore how your DNA makes you unique.